Keylessboi/chatGPT-ollama/README.md

 - **OpenAI-Compatible** `/v1/chat/completions` endpoint usable by apps like the Enchanted iOS client, web interfaces, or the CLI.
 - **Persistent Memory** using LangChain's `VectorStoreRetrieverMemory` backed by ChromaDB.
 Conversations are stored on disk and recalled for future prompts.
 - **Ollama Models** for language generation.
 You can switch models by providing the model name in each request.
+Works with the latest models like `llama3` or `phi3` via `ollama pull`.
 - **Multimodal** example endpoint `/v1/vision` using the `llava` model to handle image inputs (requires the model to be installed in Ollama).

 ## Requirements